 The FlowJo workspace can be customized for frequently used operations using ribbons.
-(This page is under construction.)

 The basic anatomy of ribbons are the tabs, and within each tab are multiple bands.
 Figure 1 shows the FlowJo Workspace with its ribbon that organizes the features into a series of tabs, which facilitate easy navigation.